Southern Valencian

 Southern Valencian (valencià meridional) is a dialect of Valencian spoken in the south of the Valencian Community.
-It comprises two sub-varieties, Northern or Upper Southern Valencian (also known as proper Southern Valencian) and Southern or Lower Southern Valencian (traditionally known as Alicante's Valencian).
+It comprises two sub-varieties, Northern or Upper Southern Valencian (also known as proper Southern Valencian), and Southern or Lower Southern Valencian (traditionally known as Alacantí Valencian).

-Southern Valencian is renowned by the presence of different types of vowel harmony.
+Southern Valencian is known for the presence of different types of vowel harmony.

 Sub-varieties

 Upper Southern Valencian

-It includes all the comarques south of the Xúquer river that do not devoice the sibilants up to the line that joins the west to east the town of Biar with Busot.
-This dialectal zone is, broadly speaking, what we know as "General Valencian", in other words, the set of not Northern Valencian speeches that do not devoice the sibilants and do not participate of the linguistic singularity of the Lower Southern dialect.

-Within the Upper Southern Valencian it is necessary to do a subdivision: